Peter Martins

-Peter Martins (born 27 October 1946) is a Danish ballet dancer and choreographer.
+Peter Martins (born 27 October 1946) is a Danish former ballet dancer and choreographer.
 Martins was a principal dancer with the Royal Danish Ballet and with the New York City Ballet, where he joined George Balanchine, Jerome Robbins, and John Taras as balletmaster in 1981.
 He retired from dancing in 1983, having achieved the rank of danseur noble, becoming Co-Ballet Master-In-Chief with Robbins.
-From 1990 until January 2018, he was solely responsible for artistic leadership of City Ballet.
+From 1990 until January 2018, he was responsible for artistic leadership of City Ballet.

 Early life

 Martins was born and raised in Copenhagen, Denmark.
 His parents were Børge Martins, an engineer, and Tove Christa Ornberg, a pianist.
 His maternal aunt and uncle, Leif and Elna Ornberg, members of the Royal Danish Ballet, started teaching him ballroom combinations when he was five years of age; when he applied to ballet school, however, he was the subject of discrimination because his aunt and uncle had been Nazi sympathizers.
 It was his older sisters who originally tried out for the Royal Ballet of Denmark at the age of seven.
 When they did, he was sitting in the waiting room reading a Donald Duck comic book.
 They were denied admittance.
 Then Peter was asked to "point his foot".
 He did especially well and was admitted.